Using Extrap() factory (recommended)

 Factory Functions

 The Extrap() factory provides a single discoverable entry point.
-For ND per-axis configuration, use the multi-arg form: Extrap(:extend, :constant, :none).
+For ND per-axis configuration, use the multi-arg form: Extrap(:extend, :clamp, :none).
 See Factory Functions for details.

 All interpolation methods (linear_interp, quadratic_interp, cubic_interp, constant_interp) support the same extrapolation modes.